 Playwrights Talking, Playwrights Writing (on Speaking on Stage: Interviews with Contemporary American Playwrights by Philip C. Kolin and Colby H. Kullman; & Plays for the End of the Century by Bonnie Marranca)

-“If you don’t make it better I’ll stick pins in you” (on Pauline Kael’s The Age of Movies: Selected Writings of Pauline Kael, edited by Sanford Schwartz; & Brian Kellow’s Pauline Kael: A Life in the Dark)
+“If you don’t make it better I’ll stick pins in you” (on Pauline Kael’s The Age of Movies: Selected Writings of Pauline Kael, edited by Sanford Schwartz; and Brian Kellow’s Pauline Kael: A Life in the Dark)